deasway/junior-design-project/README.md

 ### Bug Fixes
 * Fixed issues in the Pie Chart Visualization
 * Fixed Search bar issue (now apostrophe can be searched)
+### Known bugs and defects
-* The database we are using has exceeded its limit
+* The database we are using has exceeded its usage limit

 ### March 31, 2019
 ### New Software Features